CATE: Computation-aware Neural Architecture Encoding with Transformers: Experiments

 Table \ref{table:cifar10-comparison} summarizes our results.
-As shown, CATE-DNGO-LS achieves competitive performance in the actual DARTS search space with much less parameters and search cost.
+As shown, CATE-DNGO-LS (small budget) achieves competitive performance ($2.55\%$ avg. test error) with much less search cost and CATE-DNGO-LS (large budget) achieves superior performance ($2.46\%$ avg. test error) with similar search cost compared to other sampling-based search methods \cite{yan2020arch,white2019bananas} in the actual DARTS search space.
 This is consistent with our observation in NAS-Bench-301.
+We report the transfer learning results on ImageNet \cite{imagenet_cvpr09} in Table \ref{table:imagenet-comparison}.